shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/tutorial.md

 Congratulations, you're done!
 Hopefully this tutorial has given you a starting point for building your own custom pipeline using the Shotgun integrations.
 You should have an understanding of how to extend the default integrations to meet the specific needs of your studio.

-To learn more about developing your own apps, check out the [App Development Guide](https://support.shotgunsoftware.com/hc/en-us/articles/219033158-Developing-Apps).

 Ask questions and learn how other studios are using Toolkit over at the [shotgun-dev Google Group](https://groups.google.com/a/shotgunsoftware.com/forum/#!forum/shotgun-dev).
+Be sure to subscribe to stay up to date with the latest posts!

 If there are features or workflows that you feel are outside of the default integrations, then you can always write your own apps.
 [Here is an excellent document](https://support.shotgunsoftware.com/entries/95440137) to help you get started writing your first app.